Otero Mesa

 Otero Mesa is a plateau in the Trans-Pecos.
-The plateau extends north from Hudspeth County, Texas into Otero County, New Mexico.
+The plateau extends north from Hudspeth County, Texas, into Otero County, New Mexico.
 Otero Mesa is the dominant landform in Hudspeth County, composing 70% of its land area.
-Otero Mesa has a more limited extant in Otero County, NM.
-Overall, 2/3 of Otero Mesa are in Texas, but the colloqioul usage of "Otero Mesa" is restricted to the component of the plateau in New Mexico.
-This is only a political distinction; Otero Mesa is physiographically continuous across the NM-TX state line.
+Otero Mesa has a more limited extant in Otero County.
+Overall, two-thirds of Otero Mesa is in Texas, but the colloquial usage of "Otero Mesa" is restricted to the component of the plateau in New Mexico.
+This is only a political distinction; Otero Mesa is physiographically continuous across the New Mexico – Texas state line.